Explaining The Carbon Cycle: The Big Reason to Raise Chickens on Pasture

-This is known as carbon sequestration, and it's a huge reason why traditional farming practices like pasture raised poultry are powerful tools to ward off the problems associated with climate change.
+This process of carbon storage underground is known as carbon sequestration, and it's a huge reason why traditional farming practices like pasture raised poultry are powerful tools in the fight against climate change.

-You see, more carbon stored in the soil means less carbon in the atmosphere.
-And keeping the carbon cycle balanced in this way means a healthier planet for all of us.
-Balance is a principle that nature appreciates as much as we do.
+More carbon stored in the soil means less carbon in the atmosphere.
+And keeping the carbon cycle balanced in this way means a healthier planet for us all.

 Our Responsibility as Farmers and Consumers - Act in Accordance with Nature